 - There are 6 seats on the Parish Council and all are filled.
 Meetings are held quarterly.
-Elections are due in 2015. - Tilton has produced a Parish Plan for the village, dated 2007. - The Parish Plan details numerous issues within the village; - Traffic and Transport: - Poor provision of public transport is one of the most frequently stated issues for Tilton residents; - High speed traffic is also an issue, making some road crossings unnecessarily dangerous (particularly Oakham Road); - Built Environment: - The general consensus among the population is the need for starter homes and affordable housing, located upon brownfield sites where possible;

-- As is consistent with the distribution of the populations age, there is support for new housing to be aimed at those aged under 35 and over 74; - Community Facilities and Amenities: - The community is keen to not only improve their sporting facilities but also to raise awareness and participation, particularly to better engage with the younger residents; - The playing field and play area both need updating with better facilities; - There is concern among villagers about the loss of their post office, and the absence of a primary school; - A high number of responses detailed an interest in commercial development, albeit a small one, for employment and a more varied provision of services; - Young people feel under-represented in the area and want a youth club and better shopping options. - There is are a number of funding and grant schemes set up within the village or from within the wider community, that residents actively engage in: - o The Shire Community Climate Change Grants - Disadvantaged and Isolated Communities - Vibrant Villages Project. - Tilton's parish council has observed strong feelings among the village population regarding environmental issues.
+Elections are due in 2015. - Tilton has produced a Parish Plan for the village, dated 2007. - The Parish Plan details numerous issues within the village; - Traffic and Transport: - Poor provision of public transport is one of the most frequently stated issues for Tilton residents; - High speed traffic is also an issue, making some road crossings unnecessarily dangerous (particularly Oakham Road); - Built Environment: - The general consensus among the population is the need for starter homes and affordable housing, located upon brownfield sites where possible; - As is consistent with the distribution of the populations age, there is support for new housing to be aimed at those aged under 35 and over 74: - Community Facilities and Amenities: - The community is keen to not only improve their sporting facilities but also to raise awareness and participation, particularly to better engage with the younger residents; - Improvements to play area and playing field.
+Since the Parish Plan was prepared the play area has been revamped recently with the help of grant monies and the playing field has been purchased by the Parish Council and its future development is currently being planned with the help of the Rural Community Council; - There is concern among villagers about the loss of their post office, and the absence of a primary school; - A high number of responses detailed an interest in commercial development, albeit a small one, for employment and a more varied provision of services; - Young people feel under-represented in the area and want a youth club and better shopping options. - There are a number of funding and grant schemes set up within the village or from within the wider community, that residents actively engage in: - The Shire Community Climate Change Grants - Disadvantaged and Isolated Communities - Vibrant Villages Project. - Tilton's parish council has observed strong feelings among the village population regarding environmental issues.
 As a result, 'Tilton Green' was formed in 2008, operating on three interlinked levels; education, behaviour and collaboration, with an overall aim to create a village community that is more sustainable than before in every sense, from an environmental, economic and social perspective.
 The success of Tilton Green has enabled the village to be selected as one of the Energy Saving Trust's Green Communities (along with only 5 other villages in the East Midlands) as well as earning them the title of Calor's Best Sustainable Village for the Midlands in 2009.